karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

 #         └── trim@0.0.1
 ```

+{: .notice--info}

+These vulnerable dependencies will NOT be included in your NPM package!

 ## Package Structure

 This template produces a hybrid NPM package that features both native ES and